yar3333/haxe-orm/README.md

 # orm #

-**orm** is a object-relational mapping library written on pure haxe with MySQL backend.
+**orm** is a object-relational mapping library written on pure haxe with MySQL/SqlLite backends.
 You can generate classes by existing database and use them in your application.

 ## Installation ##